dodycode/dodycode/README.md

 ![](https://hitx.vercel.app/counter/?id=https://github.com/dodycode/dodycode&t=github%20views)

-Coding has been my hobby since childhood, have been working professionally for 3 years, some projects have been made.
+Coding has been my hobby since childhood, have been working professionally for more than 3 years, some projects have been made.

 Some are public you can check them out here.